Sammich10/catFeed/docs/README.md

-# Automated Cat Feeder Using Raspberry Pi and Flask
+# Raspberry Pi Cat Feeder Flask Web Application

 > Autonomously feed your cat and schedule daily feedings!
+>
-The catFeed app is a Flask powered cat feeder application that is designed to control the catFeed automated cat feeder.
+> The catFeed app is a Flask powered web application intended for use with my Raspberry Pi powered automated cat feeder project.

 ## Table of Contents